-My journey to AgEcon began during my junior year at Westfield State University, where I received my first taste of research experience from Dr. Supriya Sarnikar working with student misperceptions in economic thought.
-I fell in love with the research process; all of the intricate details, digging through scholarly articles, uncovering information, and putting the pieces together.
+My journey to agricultural and food economics began during my undergraduate studies at Westfield State University, where I received the opportunity to work on a variety of research projects with Dr. Supriya Sarnikar and Dr. Hillary Sackett-Taylor.
+I fell in love with the research process; the intricate details, uncovering information, and putting the pieces together.
 I was especially enthralled by systems thinking, particularly with how heuristic-driven decision making can lead to critical inefficiencies throughout the economic system.